Career Opportunities

 Responsibilities:

-- Prepare and implement developmentally appropriate lessons and units of study consistent with the 5th Grade Language Arts curriculum.
+- Prepare and implement developmentally appropriate lessons for students from Kindergarten through Third Grade that cover strands of the science curriculum.

 - Differentiate instruction as needed to meet the needs of all students.

-- Collaborate with classroom and specialist teachers to develop cross-departmental units of inquiry that foster creativity, deep thinking, and self-expression.
+- Collaborate with classroom and resource teachers to develop cross-departmental units of inquiry that foster creativity, deep thinking, and self-expression.

-- Use appropriate classroom management strategies and provide a supporting and caring learning environment for children where each child feels safe to create, share their perspectives, follow their passions, and take risks.
+- Use appropriate classroom management strategies and provide a supportive and caring learning environment for children where each child feels safe to create, share their perspectives, follow their passions, and take risks.

-- Use formative and summative assessment to evaluate and inform student learning and growth.
+- Use formative and summative assessments to evaluate and inform student learning and growth.

 - Maintain an organized, inclusive classroom environment, including the display of students’ work, classroom guidelines, bulletin boards, and a neat and orderly appearance, conducive to student learning.